Erik Siebert

 Erik Sean Siebert (born August 1979) is an American attorney who served as the United States attorney for the Eastern District of Virginia from January to September 2025.

 Early life and education

 Erik Sean Siebert was born in August 1979.
-Siebert graduated from West Springfield High School and from Virginia Military Institute with a bachelor's degree in history.
+He graduated from West Springfield High School and from Virginia Military Institute with a bachelor's degree in history.

 Career

 Metropolitan Police Department and clerkships (2005–2010)

 By April 2005, Siebert had been working for the Metropolitan Police Department of the District of Columbia.
 In October, he married Anne Gray Cullen, a kindergarten teacher for Fairfax County Public Schools.
 Cullen's father is Richard Cullen, the counselor to the governor of Virginia, Glenn Youngkin, and the state's former attorney general and United States attorney.
 Siebert served as a patrol officer and a vice investigator for the Metropolitan Police Department before resigning to pursue a Juris Doctor from the University of Richmond School of Law.
 He graduated in 2009.
 Siebert interned for federal magistrate judge M. Hannah Lauck and the City of Richmond Commonwealth Attorney's Office.
 From 2009 to 2010, Siebert was a law clerk to U.S. District Court Judge Henry E. Hudson in Richmond, Virginia.